Are you a productivity junkie like me?

 I know you’ll be groaning as I write this, but if all of your business messaging around the benefits you can achieve for your customers is aspirational, it’s time to get to work on adjusting it.
 Maybe just in a few places, and in your new content.
 Nobody loves a doom and gloom-monger, but perhaps a little re-framing could save your business?
 (See what I did there?)

 We know this is tricky, and it’s probably the last thing you want to spend your time on.
-So if you need help with this, we have just the thing: The Who & What Mini-workshop.
+So if you need help with this, we have just the thing: The Illumination Lab.